microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 ### Intelligent performance

 Intelligent performance covers capabilities in Azure SQL that include intelligent query processing, automatic plan correction, and automatic tuning (including indexes).
-You will learn more about these features in a later unit.
+You will learn more about these features later in this module.

 <p style="border-bottom: 1px solid lightgrey;"></p>